-Plastic surgeons in Boston have long witnessed the remarkable physical transformations that can be achieved with surgery to the nose and so it’s no surprise that the American Society of Plastic Surgeons reports that nose job, or rhinoplasty, is still the most popular facial procedure patients are choosing today.
+Plastic surgeons have long witnessed the remarkable physical transformations that can be achieved with surgery to the nose and so it’s no surprise that the American Society of Plastic Surgeons reports that nose job, or rhinoplasty, increased by 6% in 2023 compared to 2022.

-It’s a matter of professional pride that many Boston board certified plastic surgeons use the most advanced surgical and minimally invasive techniques.
+It’s a matter of professional pride that many board-certified plastic surgeons use the most advanced surgical and minimally invasive techniques.
 Many doctors are driven to create a natural look for their patients that brings more symmetry to their face and gives them the life-changing results they’ll love.

 But as well as refining their appearance, many are unaware that there are lots of other benefits to a nose job in Boston than changing just looks alone.